svaksha/aksh/Agrey/2015-05-26-jsoc-svaksha-tomography.md

 ### Abstract

 Tomographic reconstruction creates three-dimensional (3D) views of an object by combining two-dimensional (2D) images taken from multiple directions, for example in how a computer-aided tomography (CAT) scanner allows 3D views of the heart or brain.
 The mathematical basis of tomography dates back to early nineties, when Johann Radon, an Austrian mathematician, developed a solution for the recovery of a 3D function from its line integrals [Radon, 1917]<sup>{0}</sup>.
 However, the engineering applications remain limited until the first CAT system became commercially available in early seventies.
-Since then its applications expand tremendously, leading to landmark discoveries and breakthroughs in the fields of diagnostic medicine, as well as materials, earth and life sciences.
+Since then its applications expanded tremendously, leading to landmark discoveries and breakthroughs in the fields of diagnostic medicine, as well as materials, earth and life sciences.

 Synchrotron X-ray tomographic<sup>{1}</sup> microscopy (SRXTM) offers detailed three-dimensional scanning of an object, where numerous two-dimensional views of an object from multiple directioms are reconstructed computationally.
 Analysis of tomography synchrotron light source datasets requires efficient tools that can handle large datasets without compromising on speed, that integrate well with the existing codebase and are easy to maintain and add features.